TheDoctorAuttyRose/notorious-notes/README.md

 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

 See `COPYING` for complete license text.

+## Setting up the webapp using GitHub Actions and Docker Hub

+To set up the webapp using GitHub Actions and Docker Hub, follow these steps:

+1. **Configure GitHub Secrets**: Add the following secrets to your repository:
+   - `DOCKER_USERNAME`: Your Docker Hub username.
+   - `DOCKER_PASSWORD`: Your Docker Hub password.

+2. **Update the GitHub Actions workflows**: Ensure that the `.github/workflows/master.yml` and `.github/workflows/master_old.yml` workflows are configured to build and deploy the Docker image automatically on push to the `master` branch.

+3. **Push changes to the `master` branch**: Make any necessary changes to the repository and push them to the `master` branch.
+This will trigger the GitHub Actions workflows to build and deploy the Docker image.

+4. **Access the webapp**: Once the Docker image is deployed, you can access the webapp using the URL provided by your Docker hosting service.

+## Configuring GitHub Secrets

+To configure GitHub Secrets for this project, follow these steps:

+1. Navigate to the repository on GitHub.
+2. Click on the "Settings" tab.
+3. In the left sidebar, click on "Secrets and variables" and then "Actions".
+4. Click the "New repository secret" button.
+5. Add the following secrets based on the information in the repository files:
+   - `GITHUB_TOKEN`: This token is automatically provided by GitHub Actions and does not need to be manually created.
+It is used in the workflows defined in `.github/workflows/master_old.yml` and `.github/workflows/master.yml`.
+   - `DOCKER_USERNAME`: Your Docker Hub username, used in the `docker_build` job in `.github/workflows/master_old.yml` and the `build` job in `.github/workflows/master.yml`.
+   - `DOCKER_PASSWORD`: Your Docker Hub password, used in the `docker_build` job in `.github/workflows/master_old.yml` and the `build` job in `.github/workflows/master.yml`.

+## Automating CouchDB Database Initialization

+To automate the initialization of the CouchDB database, follow these steps:

+1. **Create an initialization script**: Create a new script file, e.g., `init-couchdb.sh`, to initialize the CouchDB database.
+In the script, use `curl` commands to create the necessary databases, users, and set up security configurations.
+Ensure the script is executable by running `chmod +x init-couchdb.sh`.

+2. **Add a GitHub Actions workflow**: Add a new GitHub Actions workflow file, e.g., `.github/workflows/init-couchdb.yml`, to automate the execution of the initialization script.
+In the workflow file, define a job that runs the `init-couchdb.sh` script after the CouchDB container is up and running.
+Use the `docker-compose` command to start the services defined in `docker-compose.sample.yaml` and execute the initialization script.

+3. **Modify the Dockerfile**: Modify the `Dockerfile.prod` to include the initialization script.
+Add a step in the Dockerfile to copy the `init-couchdb.sh` script into the CouchDB container.
+Ensure the script is executed when the container starts by adding a `CMD` or `ENTRYPOINT` directive in the Dockerfile.